reinhart1010/nix/docs/en/windows/rd.md

 ---
 # rd

-This command is an alias of `rmdir` on Command Prompt, and subsequently `Remove-Item` in PowerShell.
+This command is an alias of `rmdir` on the Command Prompt and `Remove-Item` in PowerShell.

 - View documentation for the original Command Prompt command: